Consumption in Egypt

 Egypt - Consumption

-The economy expanded 5.7% year-on-year in the fourth quarter of FY 2019, which ran from April to June.
-This was slightly faster than the 5.6% growth rate achieved in the previous quarter.
-In FY 2019 as a whole, the economy therefore grew 5.6%, up from 5.3% in FY 2018.
+The economy expanded 5.6% in the first quarter of FY 2020, which ran from July to September, from the same period a year earlier.
+This was slightly slower than the 5.7% growth rate achieved in the previous quarter.

 Egypt - Consumption Data